RedHatHackFest/spark-error-selector/README.md

-# spark-kafka-openshift-skeleton
+# spark-error-selector

-A Python source-to-image application skeleton for using Apache Spark and Kafka on OpenShift.

-This application will simply read messages from a Kafka topic, and the write those messages back out to a second topic.
-It will achieve this using Spark's streaming utilities for Kafka.
+This app will read messages from a kafka topic, select messages that match certain criteria (contain specific words), and write selected messages to another topic.

 ## usage on openshift